z3nxth/blog/_posts/2025-12-06-HTB-Active-Writeup.md

 ## Kerberoasting
 ### Brief theory
 Let's begin by understanding what "Kerberoasting" is.
-Kerberoasting is a post-compromise AD attack allowing a threat actor to **get a service account's hash.** It was first [presented in 2014 by Tim Medin.](https://www.redsiege.com/wp-content/uploads/2020/08/Kerberoastv4.pdf)
+Kerberoasting is a post-compromise AD attack allowing a threat actor to **get a service account's hash.** It was first [presented in 2014 by Tim Medin.](https://www.redsiege.com/wp-content/uploads/2020/08/Kerberoastv4.pdf)<br>
 Kerberoasting exploits the Kerberos protocol.
-In the aforementioned protocol, when a user is attempting to authenticate to a service they contact the Domain Controller (or Key Distribution Center) and tell it what service they are trying to connect to.
+In the aforementioned protocol, when a user is attempting to authenticate to a service they contact the Domain Controller (or Key Distribution Center) and tell it what service they are trying to connect to. <br>
 In response, the DC/KDC sends a ticket allowing access to the service.
 This ticket is encrypted.
-The ticket is encrypted with the hash of the account of the service.
+The ticket is encrypted with the hash of the account of the service.<br>
 Therefore, an attacker can request a ticket and then decrypt it to find the key.
 Remember, the key is the hash of the service account.
-When the attacker has the hash of the account, they can now pass-the-hash, or crack it (we will shortly do the latter.)
+When the attacker has the hash of the account, they can now pass-the-hash, or crack it (we will shortly do the latter.)<br>
 With that all out of the way, let's get to it.
 ### The Kerberoasting Attack
 We're going to use [Impacket](https://github.com/fortra/impacket)'s `GetUserSPNs.py` for this: